-Kefta--The Enhanced Middle Eastern Hamburger
+Kefta - The Enhanced Middle Eastern Hamburger

-By: Blanche Shaheen/Arab America Contributing Writer
+By: Blanche Shaheen/ Arab America Contributing Writer

 Kefta elevates average ground meat to a completely different level of flavor, through the addition of extra herbs, spices, and aromatics.
 There are a variety of different names for this delicacy from kofta, kufta, kafteh, or keftes.
-This method of seasoning meat is hugely popular in the Middle East, where you will find it shaped into meatballs or cylinders of meat that can be cooked in a wide variety of ways.
+This method of seasoning meat is hugely popular in the Middle East, where you will find it shaped into meatballs or cylinders of meat which can be cooked in a wide variety of ways.
 You can find kefta from street vendors where they sell kefta and pita sandwiches (otherwise known as arayes), or in restaurants where they may also be served as appetizers or as a more central part of a meal alongside rice and vegetables.
-While kefta is ubiquitous in the Levant countries of Lebanon, Palestine, Syria, and Jordan, you can also find this dish in Iran, Greece, India, North Africa, and even in Eastern Europe.
+While kefta is ubiquitous in the Levant countries of Lebanon, Palestine, Syria and Jordan, you can also find this dish in Iran, Greece, India, North Africa, and even in Eastern Europe.

 This dish is surprisingly easy to make at home where you can also adjust the spices to fit your tastes, and the possibilities are endless.
 Beef and lamb are two common choices of meat for kefta, or even a combination of both.
 Fortunately, lean meat is a better option, so that the kefta do not become too greasy upon cooking.
 You can get creative with herbs and aromatics like parsley, mint, garlic, onions, or even shallots.
-As far as spices, the recipe below keeps things simple with allspice as a foundation, but you can expand the flavor with cumin, coriander, sumac, and turmeric, or even a seven-spice mix.
+As far as spices, the recipe below keeps things simple with allspice as a foundation, but you can expand the flavor with cumin, coriander, sumac and turmeric, or even seven spice mix.
 If you are on a budget and want to stretch out the meat, you can also blend the meat with rice, vegetables, or even bulgur wheat.

 Once you combine the meat mixture, you can then grill, roast, bake, broil, boil, fry, or even steam the kefta.
 Some great condiments to serve alongside the meat are cucumber yogurt sauce, tahini sauce, or even hummus.
-Sides such as bread, rice or vegetables often accompany kefta, which may be molded on sticks so that they can be eaten easily, or wrapped into various breads to make sandwiches
+Sides such as breads, rice or vegetables often accompany kefta, which may be molded on sticks so that they can be eaten easily, or wrapped into various breads to make sandwiches

 If you want to shape the kefta into meatballs as a party appetizer, try making the pomegranate molasses glaze below, which you can brush onto the meatballs before serving as a Middle Eastern style barbeque sauce.
 This will give the meatballs a beautiful glaze and mildly sweet flavor.